ucsd-dsc-arts/dsc160-final-dsc160_final_group8/README.md

 (10 points)

-For the project proposal, please write a short abstact addressing the questions below.
+For the project proposal, please write a short abstract addressing the questions below.
 You need to replace the entire contents of this section with one to two paragraphs addressing the following:

 - What is your concept for a generative art project?
 - What methods/networks/techniques will you employ (include links to technical precedents/code bases)